 My Car

-looked like when I bought it in 1973 I bought the car in 1973 while I was a student at the University of Rochester in Rochester, NY.
+I bought the car in 1973 while I was a student at the University of Rochester in Rochester, NY.
 My very first car purchase!
-The previous owner said everything worked except two items:
+The previous owner said everything worked except two items:- it ran rough at idle

 The seller neglected to mention the rust damage that started under the driver side door, went behind the rear fenders, across the back and ended up only slightly behind the passenger side door.
 The floor was only really connected to the body at the front half.
 Having been raised in Arizona, I had no idea of how to look for hidden rust damage.